Are you being sexually exploited?

 - Threaten to humiliate or share sexual images of you if you don’t carry out more sex acts

-This isn’t a complete list, but if any of the scenarios sound familiar then you may have been sexually exploited, even if the person who did it was a friend or boyfriend.
+This isn’t a complete list, but if any of the scenarios sound familiar then you may have been sexually exploited, even if the person who did it was a friend, boyfriend or girlfriend.
 If you are under 18, this behaviour towards you is against the law.
 No one is allowed to do these things to you and you should get help or report it.

 You should also read this list of ways to help you and your friends keep safe.

 Help and advice for parents or carers worried about their child.